antonio-caceres/nonogram/README.md

   whether that's myself or another program user.
-- An example of my thought process when encountering a software paradigm I'm unsure how to implement can be found in the docstring of the class `SolveFailure` in the `src/nonogram/solve/core.py`.
+- An example of my thought process when encountering a software paradigm I'm unsure how to implement can be found in the docstring of the class `SolveFailure` in the `src/nonogram/solve/abc.py`.
-- An example of a module refactor can be found in commit `b4a2ecc`.
+- My independent reading (in 2023) of Riordan's *Introduction to Combinatorial Analysis* paid off in the method `src/nonogram/solve/utils.py:.ClueSolutions.__len__` and its proof.
+- I'm proud of the module refactors I did in commits `b4a2ecc` and `036cc91`.

 #### Project Constraints